Live-in care – everything you need to know

 A live-in carer can be a great source of companionship because they aren’t rushing from one client to the next, and have time to really get to know the person they’re caring for.
 If family and friends live far away a carer can provide peace of mind and keep the family updated of important moments and health changes too.

-Joanne, Patricia, and Rose's care story
+Joanne, Patricia, and Rose's live-in care story

 Joanne and her mum, Patricia, have been with Elder since 2017.
 Patricia has mild dementia, but that doesn’t stop her enjoying life.
 Joanne shared with us how Rose, their live-in carer has made a different to both their lives.

-The other things is probably getting out and about.
 Rose knows how to get my mum up and out of the house.
 It can sometimes be tricky to get her out of bed but once she’s out, she always really enjoys it.

 Rose has made a big effort to get to know Mum’s life and what makes her tick.
 It’s incredible how she’s really become part of the local community, just like Mum.
 She integrated really well and that comes down to the fact that whatever my mum does, Rose does too.
 They’re a bit of a dynamic duo together.